dhanashree1209/dhanashree1209/README.md

 Tools: Git, GitHub, VS Code

 🌱 What I’m working on right now:
-Currently building [specific project] to deepen my understanding of [tech you're learning].
-I'm particularly focused on improving my skills in [specific framework/technology] and looking forward to contributing to real-world projects.
+Currently building Event Management Website to deepen my understanding of HTML,CSS, JavaScript,ReactJs.
+I'm particularly focused on improving my skills in Front End development and looking forward to contributing to real-world projects.

 📚 Why I Code:
 I believe in the power of technology to solve problems and improve lives.
 From small personal projects to large-scale applications, I love creating software that makes a positive impact.
 My passion for coding comes from the endless opportunities to learn and evolve, which keeps me excited about the field every single day.